AcademySoftwareFoundation/Imath/README.md

 * Shear: Shear3f, Shear3d, Shear6f, Shear6
 * Miscellaneous math functions

+### New Features in 3.1

+The 3.1 release of Imath introduces optimized half-to-float and float-to-half conversion, using Intel intrinsics if available, or otherwise using an optimized bit-manipulation algorithm that does not require lookup tables.
+Performance of both options is generally significantly faster than the lookup-table based conversions that Imath has traditionally used, although results may vary depending on the nature of the data.
+The new optimized conversions generate the same values as the tranditional methods.

+For backwards compatibility and ensured stability in the 3.1 release, the optimized conversion is off by default, but it can be enabled at compile-time by disabling the ``IMATH_USE_HALF_LOOKUP_TABLES`` cmake option.

 ### Supported Platforms

 Imath builds on Linux, macOS, Microsoft Windows, and is